runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 ---
 layout: post
-title: "How to setup Rails app with puma and nginx"
+title: "How to setup Rails app with puma and NGINX"
 date: 2013-03-16 17:51
 comments: true
 categories: